 An insurance agent will take a close look at the outside of your vehicle and will often take several pictures of the car to serve as a baseline level in the event that you ever end up in an accident in the future.
 The agent will also take copious notes for his or her accompanying report, and might also delve into the interior of the car or even look under the hood if they feel it’s necessary.

-The agent submits the report back to the insurer, which then makes a determination as to whether your rebuilt salvage car passes their own specific criteria.
-If the condition of your car meets these thresholds, you’ll be offered physical damage cover like collision and comprehensive.
+The agent submits the report back to the insurer, which then makes a determination as to whether your rebuilt salvage car passes its own specific criteria.
+If the condition of your car meets these thresholds, insurance will offer physical damage coverage.
+Like collision and comprehensive.

 It is likely that the premium price is going to be high.
-Still, when the alternative is to either go without physical damage insurance and stick with just PLPD cover or to not drive your car legally at all, paying more than you want for your insurance coverage doesn’t seem like such a bad idea after all.
+Still, when the alternative is to either go without physical damage insurance or stick with just PLPD cover.
+Or to not drive your car legally at all, paying more than you want for your insurance coverage doesn’t seem like such a bad idea after all.